Neutrinos from Diffuse Supernova Background: Diffuse supernova neutrino background

-The core collapse of a massive star can also lead to a direct black hole formation~\citep{Fryer:1999mi, Sekiguchi:2004ba, Sekiguchi:2004tma, Zhang:2007nw, Fischer:2008rh, OConnor:2010moj}; plausibly without the observable electromagnetic radiation.
+The core collapse of a massive star can also, instead of leading to an explosion and leaving a neutron star as a remnant, lead to direct black hole formation~\citep{Fryer:1999mi, Sekiguchi:2004ba, Sekiguchi:2004tma, Zhang:2007nw, Fischer:2008rh, OConnor:2010moj}.
+Such an event can plausibly occur without any observable electromagnetic signal~\citep{Lovegrove:2013ssa}.
 In these cases, neutrinos may be the only detectable messengers from such an event.
-The directly black hole-forming progenitors are expected to produce more energetic neutrino spectra as the proto-neutron star masses are larger, leading to hotter and denser environments.
-In the case of neutron-star-forming core-collapse models, the mean energies of neutrinos tend to be between 10-18~MeV~\citep{Mirizzi:2015eza}, depending on the flavor.
-In the case of black-hole-forming models, the mean energies can grow to more than 20~MeV~\citep{Mirizzi:2015eza}.
+The stars directly collapsing to black holes are expected to produce more energetic neutrino spectra than standard neutron-star-forming CCSNe ~\citep{Lunardini:2009ya}.
+This is because proto-neutron stars in black hole-forming progenitors can reach larger masses than those in standard CCSNe, creating hotter and denser environments.
+In the case of neutron-star-forming CCSN simulations, the mean energies of neutrinos tend to be between 10-18~MeV~\citep{Mirizzi:2015eza, OConnor:2018sti, Vartanyan:2023zlb}, depending on the flavor.
+In the case of black-hole-forming models, the mean energies can grow to more than approximately 20~MeV~\citep{Mirizzi:2015eza, OConnor:2018sti,Vartanyan:2023zlb}.